Popy49/portfolio2022/README.md

 - Launch application on port 3000 : yarn start or npm run dev

 ## 3. Demo and preview
-You can see the demo : https://popy49.github.io/portfolio2022/
+You can see the Website (Hosted with PlanetHoster) : https://jponia-portfolio.go.yj.fr/

 ![Preview](./portfolio.png?raw=true "preview")